Utah-CS4550-2024-Sp/assignments/a05/lambda_with_rds.md

 ## Create an execution role

 Navigate to the Roles page in the IAM console and create a role.
 It will be an AWS Service role with a Lambda use case.
-We need to attach four policies for our lambda function to
+We need to attach three policies for our lambda function to
 use: `AWSLambdaBasicExecutionRole`, `AWSLambdaVPCAccessExecutionRole`, and `AWSXRayDaemonWriteAccess`.
 Give the role a meaningful name, for example `pony-express-lambda-role`.
 Make note of the role ARN, of the form